 With the help of Sarah Cooper, an ambitious attorney with her own reasons for hating doctors, Lou finds himself at the center of a deadly, high-level conspiracy where the difference between right and wrong is a matter of interpretation, and the words “whatever it takes” have a chilling meaning.
 If Lou and Sarah don’t uncover the real reasons Colston is dead, they may not survive themselves, and the entire country could be at risk for attacks that could destroy the very fabric of national security.
 Once again, bestselling author Michael Palmer proves that he is the king of suspense in this page-turning thriller, Political Suicide, set at the crossroads of politics, the military, and medical science.

 GENERAL DISCUSSION: Another series of books that bear a resemblance to Jeffrey Deaver's Lincoln Rhymes series, in that the detective solves the crimes despite physical limitations, is Rex Stout's Nero Wolfe mysteries.

 There are several popular TV series based on some forensic fiction series:

 The Emmet O'Neal Library, in the heart of Mountain Brook, Alabama, is one of our community's gems.
 In today's fast-paced world, we offer an amazing variety of resources and programs for people of all ages.
 In our award-winning library, you can enjoy the newest books, study an art collection online, read of ancient civilizations, learn a new language, research the latest business trends, or travel to distant worlds of the imagination.

-The Library will be closed in observance of the Labor Day holiday Saturday through Monday, August 30-September 1, 2014.
-Winter Hours resume on Tuesday, September 2 at 9am.
+The Library will be closed in observance of Thanksgiving Thursday and Friday, November 27th & 28th.
+Winter Hours resume Saturday, November 29th at 9am.